EntelectChallenge/2017-Battleships/README.md

 	* Process Player Commands (Depending on the phase)
 	* Kill off Players (A player will be killed if all of his ships are destroyed)
 7. If all of a player's ships are destroyed they will be eliminated and the opposing player will be the winner.
-8. If both players are killed at the same time, the following will be used to determine a winner.
+8. If both players are killed at the same time, the following will be used to determine a winner:
 	* Player who still has ships remaining
 	* Player with the most points.
 	* Player who landed a shot first.